TobiasRoland/biased-cats-effect-app-styleguide/README.md

-A battle-tested, opinionated Styleguide for effective, safe, scalable Scala Cats Effect applications, prioritizing legibility and being welcoming to developers of different backgrounds and experience levels as your app(s) grow.
+A battle-tested, opinionated Styleguide for effective, safe, scalable Scala Cats Effect applications, prioritizing legibility and being welcoming to developers of different backgrounds and experience levels as your app(s) and microservice mesh grows.

 ## Why